tidepool-org/tidepool-org.github.io/data-model/v1/wizard.md

 * `recommended` is the number of units of insulin that the wizard recommended that the PwD inject.
 * `bgInput` the blood glucose value input into the wizard.
+* `carbInput` the carbohydrate value (mg) input into the wizard, note that this is not necessarily an indication of carbohydrates that were actually consumed.
+It is, instead, an indication of carbohydrates that the PwD entered into their pump.
 * `payload` is an object of arbitrary fields that will be stored alongside the wizard event.
 An example of things that might be stored is:

 ~~~json